On Jordan-H\"older series of some locally analytic representations: Preliminaries on locally analytic representations and -modules

 Let $V$ be a Hausdorff locally convex $K$-vector space.
-A homomorphism $\rho: H \ra \GL_K(V)$ (or simply $V$) is called a {\it locally analytic representation} of $H$ if the topological $K$-vector space $V$ is barrelled, the action of $H$ on $V$ is continuous, and the orbit maps $\rho_v: H \rightarrow V, \; h \mapsto \rho(h)(v)$, are elements in $C^{an}(H,V)$ for all $v \in V$.
-If $V$ is of compact type, i.e., it is a compact inductive limit of Banach spaces, the strong dual $V'$ is a nuclear Fr\'echet space and a separately continuous left $D(H,K)$-module.
-The duality functor gives an equivalence of categories
+A homomorphism $\rho: H \ra \GL_K(V)$ (or simply $V$) is called a {\it locally analytic representation} of $H$ if the topological $K$-vector space $V$ is barrelled, the action of $H$ on $V$ is by continuous automorphisms, and the orbit maps $\rho_v: H \rightarrow V, \; h \mapsto \rho(h)(v)$, are elements in $C^{an}(H,V)$ for all $v \in V$.
+We recall that a Hausdorff locally convex $K$-vector space $V$ is called of {\it compact type}, if it is an inductive limit of countably many Banach spaces with injective and compact transition maps, cf. \cite[sec.
+1]{ST1}.
+In this case, the strong dual $V'_b$ is a nuclear Fr\'echet space (by \cite[16.10, 19.9]{S1}) and a separately continuous left $D(H)$-module.
+By \cite[3.3]{ST1}, the duality functor gives an anti-equivalence of categories

 \begin{numequation} \right\}